marklogic-community/corb2/README.md

 Note: Any or all of the properties can be specified as java VM arguments or key value pairs in properties file.

 ### Options
-* XCC-CONNECTION-URI
+* XCC-CONNECTION-URI (Connection string to MarkLogic XDBC Server)
-* COLLECTION-NAME (Set to external variable URIS in the URIS module)
+* COLLECTION-NAME (Set to external variable URIS in the URIS XQuery module)
-* XQUERY-MODULE (provide file system path if not contained in the corb package)
+* XQUERY-MODULE (XQuery to be executed in a batch for each URI from the URIS-MODULE or URIS-FILE)
 * THREAD-COUNT (number of worker threads; default = 1)
-* MODULE-ROOT (assumes '/' if not provided)
+* MODULE-ROOT (ex: '/' for root)
-* MODULES-DATABASE (uses the XCC-CONNECTION-URI if not provided; use 0 for filesystem)
+* MODULES-DATABASE (uses the XCC-CONNECTION-URI if not provided; use 0 for file system)
 * INSTALL (default is false; set to 'true' or '1' for installation)
-* URIS-MODULE (URI selection module).
+* URIS-MODULE (URI selector module).
 * URIS-FILE (If defined instead of URIS-MODULE, URIS will be loaded from the file located on the client)
 * PROCESS-TASK (Java Class that implements com.marklogic.developer.Task or extends com.marklogic.developer.AbstractTask.
 It can talk to XQUERY-MODULE and do additional processing locally)
 	com.marklogic.developer.ExportBatchToFileTask (included - Writes the data returned by the XQUERY-MODULE To file specified by EXPORT-FILE-NAME)